Shadow IT policies: mitigating risks and enhancing security

 Dealing with shadow IT isn't just about keeping your tech in check; it also means staying on top of legal and compliance requirements.
 This includes everything from data privacy laws to protecting your company's intellectual property and meeting your audit and reporting obligations.

 Not sticking to data privacy laws can land your organization in hot water.
-Regulations like GDPR in Europe and CCPA in California set strict rules for handling personal data.
+Regulations like HIPAA, GDPR in Europe and CCPA in California set strict rules for handling personal data.
 When employees use unauthorized software or devices, there's a risk that sensitive information could slip through the cracks.

 To stay compliant, make sure you're enforcing clear data usage policies.
 Use tools that help monitor and manage any shadow IT activity.
 Training employees on the ins and outs of data privacy rules can also go a long way in minimizing risks.
 Always double-check that any shadow IT practices are in line with local and international privacy regulations to steer clear of fines and penalties.